 A pioneer in distance and online learning, CDU offers academically excellent courses within an engaged learning community.
 All courses are offered fully online asynchronously, so you can study where and when you choose.

 Hardware and Software Requirements

 To take courses, you need a fully functioning computer, tablet, or smartphone with an Internet connection and web browser.
-For courses with audio or video, Adobe flash or a media player may be needed.
+For courses with audio or video, a media player will be needed.
 A printer is also strongly encouraged.